Gardens, (Green) Squares, and Parks in Paris

 Jardin des Serres d’Auteuil

-Located inside the Bois de Boulogne, the historic greenhouses of the Jardin des Serres d’Auteuil are one of the four botanical centrs of Paris.
+Located in the Bois de Boulogne, the historic greenhouses of the Jardin des Serres d’Auteuil are among the four botanical centers of Paris.
 Dating back to the 1700s, it was the first botanical garden created under the rule of Louis XV.
-The garden today has six greenhouses and a variety of rare plants, trees and birds, and animals, making it one of the best places for horticulture and botany enthusiasts.
+The garden today has six greenhouses and a variety of rare plants, trees, birds, and animals, making it one of the best places for horticulture and botany enthusiasts.

 The garden has a beautiful fountain with exquisite statues, a cactus greenhouse, and a few Japanese elements, making it an exotic gem for tourists and locals.